-Executive Summary: 2
+Executive Summary:

-Section I. Food Laws 3
+Section I. Food Laws

 Section II.
-Labeling Requirements: 6
+Labeling Requirements:7

 Section III.
-Packaging and Container Regulations 7
+Packaging and Container Regulations

 Section IV.
-Food Additives Regulations 8
+Food Additives Regulations9

-Section V. Pesticides and Other Contaminants: 9
+Section V. Pesticides and Other Contaminants:

 Section VI.
-Other Regulations and Requirements 10
+Other Regulations and Requirements11

-Plant-based Meat and Other Products: There are no additional requirements for plant-based meat and other pla based products.
-These products follow the same certification and labelling requirements as prescribed by FDA 1

-Administrative Order No. 29 (2014) above.
+Plant-based Meat and Other Products:

+There are no additional requirements for plant-based meat and other plant-based products.
+These products follow the same certification and labeling requirements as prescribed by FDA Administrative Order No. 29 (2014) above

+The Bureau of Plant Industry has updated its documentary requirements for obtaining an SPSIC, namely the "Declaration of GMO Content."
+The BPI Memorandum and list of commodities can be found here.
+Previously required for only bulk commodities and not regularly enforced, BPI has expanded the list to 35 commodities.
+SPSIC applications may be rejected without the declaration.
+BPI has confirmed that the importer can sign the declaration can include GM events/traits that may be included in the shipment.
+For more information and a sample declaration form, please see the 2021 Agricultural Biotechnology Annual Report (pages 7 and 8)

 Canabidiol (CBD): Pursuant to R.A.
-9165, otherwise known as the 15
+9165, otherwise known as the

+Trans Fats:

 Section VII.
-Other Specific Standards: 16
+Other Specific Standards:

-The list of processed food national standards are available on the FDA 19
+The list of processed food national standards are available on the FDA22

 Section VIII.
-Trademark Laws 20
+Trademark Laws

 Section IX.
-Import Procedures 21
+Import Procedures

-Appendix I. Philippine Government Regulatory Agency Contacts 23
+Appendix I. Philippine Government Regulatory Agency Contacts